Profection Year Calculator

 How is a profection year different from a solar return?

-A profection year is a simple house-based cycle that highlights one life theme per year.
+A profection year is a simple house-based cycle that highlights one life area per year.
 A solar return is a chart cast for the exact moment the Sun returns to your natal degree each birthday.
-Profections tell you which area of life is emphasized; solar returns add a layer of detail about how that year's energy will unfold.
+Profections tell you which area of life is emphasized; solar returns add another layer of testimony about the year.
 Many astrologers use both together.

 What are monthly profections?

 Monthly profections subdivide each annual profection year into twelve monthly periods.
 Starting from your annual profection house on your birthday, the focus advances one house per month (using birthday-anniversary dates, not calendar months).
 For example, if your annual house is the 7th, month one activates the 7th house, month two the 8th, and so on.
-This is the whole-sign monthly profection method — note that some astrologers debate the finer points of monthly profection boundaries, but the whole-sign method is the most widely used.
+This is the whole-sign monthly profection method; some astrologers debate finer points of monthly profection boundaries.

 What is the difference between traditional and modern rulers in profections?

-Annual profections use the traditional (Hellenistic) planetary rulers, not the modern ones.
+Annual profections use the traditional Hellenistic planetary rulers, not the modern outer-planet rulers.
 The key differences are: Scorpio is ruled by Mars (not Pluto), Aquarius is ruled by Saturn (not Uranus), and Pisces is ruled by Jupiter (not Neptune).
-This is because profections predate the discovery of the outer planets and the system was designed around the seven visible planets — Sun, Moon, Mercury, Venus, Mars, Jupiter, and Saturn.
+This is because the technique predates the discovery of the outer planets and was designed around the seven visible planets: Sun, Moon, Mercury, Venus, Mars, Jupiter, and Saturn.

 The active house is not just a label.
 It is something to practice.

-You found which house runs the year.
-The Constellation Atlas takes that theme and makes it lived: study the archetype behind your active house, carry one prompt into the day, and track what shifts when you give it deliberate attention.
+You found which house is active for the year.
+The Constellation Atlas turns that theme into practice: study the archetype behind your active house, carry one prompt into the day, and track what shifts when you give it deliberate attention.

 Active archetypeCarry a promptTrack what shifts